tamadasun/Integrated-Movie-Recommendation-and-Analysis/README.md

 **Techniques**
 - Collaborative Filtering:  make movie recommendations based on user preferences and similarities between users or items
 - Content-Based Filtering: recommends items based on the features of the items and the user's preferences.
-I
-- Utilize automation tools and natural language processing (NLP) techniques to implement an interactive chatbot capable of understanding and responding to user queries.
-    - Use NLTK for intent recognition (preprocess user input, tokenize it, and identify the intent based on keywords, patterns, or machine learning models)
-    - Use NLTK for response generation (response generation mechanism based on the recognized intent that could involve rule-based responses)

 **Model Deployment**
-- Use web frameworks like Streamlit to deploy the machine learning models and chatbot into a web application.
-This allows users to interact with the chatbot seamlessly.
+- Use web frameworks like Streamlit to deploy the machine learning models into a web application.
+This allows users to interact with the recommender seamlessly.

 ---
 ![Alt Text](https://asiainsurancepost.com/wp-content/uploads/2023/08/ai-4-980x654.webp)